appsmithorg/appsmith-docs/website/docs/advanced-concepts/granular-access-control/reference/default-roles.md

 ### Limitations

- App Viewers do not have permission to create, edit, or delete apps that is does not include permissions to manage apps within workspace.
+ Workspace App Viewers do not have permission to create, edit, or delete apps that is does not include permissions to manage apps within workspace.

 ## Developer Role for Application

-The Developer role grants users extensive access to different resources within the given app, including pages, queries, datasources, and environments.
+The Developer role for application grants users extensive access to different resources within the given app, including pages, queries, datasources, and environments.
 When a user is invited to an app and provided developer access, this role is created if not already present.

 ### Permissions